Keep your white vaccine card safe - it is your official vaccination record! See vaccination records webpage for more details.

-Contact your doctor if your symptoms:
+Contact your doctor if you have:

-Tips to help with symptoms
+Tips to help with vaccine side-effects

 It is very unlikely that this will happen.
 If it does, call 911 or go to the nearest emergency room.

 Help CDC learn more about the safety of COVID-19 vaccines.
-Use your smartphone to tell CDC about any side effects after getting the COVID-19 vaccine.
+Use your smart phone to tell CDC about any side effects after getting the COVID-19 vaccine.
 You’ll also get reminders if you need a second vaccine dose.